future-tense/stellar-pathfinder-server/readme.md

 ## Compatibility with Horizon

-The REST API is more-or-less compatible with the Horizon API, and could be used as a drop-in replacement.
+The REST API is more-or-less compatible with the Horizon API, and could be used as a drop-in replacement simply by remapping the "/paths" path on the server that runs Horizon.

 The differences are